humodz/aws-utils/README.md

 # @humodz/aws-utils

-Utility commands for interaction with AWS
+Utility commands for interacting with AWS